mjones029/WhiteTailedDeer_Dispersal/README.md

 Public repository for code identifying and analyzing dispersal events from white tailed deer movement data

-This code corresponds to analyses from Gilbertson et al 2022, "Agricultural land use shapes dispersal in white-tailed deer (*Odocoileus virginianus*)," with is available from the journal [*Movement Ecology*](https://movementecologyjournal.biomedcentral.com/articles/10.1186/s40462-022-00342-5).
+This code corresponds to analyses from Gilbertson et al 2022, "Agricultural land use shapes dispersal in white-tailed deer (*Odocoileus virginianus*)," which is available from the journal [*Movement Ecology*](https://movementecologyjournal.biomedcentral.com/articles/10.1186/s40462-022-00342-5).

 This code is also archived with Zenodo: [![DOI](https://zenodo.org/badge/551513859.svg)](https://zenodo.org/badge/latestdoi/551513859)